helm/charts/incubator/magic-namespace/README.md

 an easy avenue for escalating their privileges.

-To compensate for this, a pattern that has emmerged to complement the namespace-per-team pattern is the _tiller-per-namespace_ patterm.
+To compensate for this, a pattern that has emmerged to complement the namespace-per-team pattern is the _tiller-per-namespace_ pattern.
 This has been widely adopted in multi-tenant, RBAC-enabled clusters.
 Until now, cluster operators have tended to create their own bespoke scripts for performing all requisite setup to implement these patterns.